aroberge/friendly-traceback-docs/docs/source/multiple_tracebacks.rst

 Running a module from the command line
 ---------------------------------------

-First, we show the result of running a module containing the code shown above using Python.
+First, I show the result of running a module containing the code shown above using Python.

 .. image:: images/tb_python1.png
    :scale: 50 %
    :alt: Screen capture showing a normal python traceback.

-Next, we run the same module using Friendly-traceback showing the ``python_tb`` case; this is done using ``--include python_tb`` as a command line option.
+Next, I run the same module using Friendly-traceback showing the ``python_tb`` case; this is done using ``--include python_tb`` as a command line option.
 In this particular case, the only difference with the